 Section 10.854(1)(e)5.
-Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is The Child and Family Developmental Center, Inc., d/b/a Horizon Charter School of Tampa.
+Rules of the Auditor General, requires that the name or official title of the entity be disclosed in this management letter.
+The official title of the entity is The Child and Family Developmental Center, Inc.,d/b/a Horizon Charter School of Tampa.
+The School code is 296620.

-Financial Condition
+Financial Condition and Management

-Sections 10.854(1)(e)2.
-Rules of the Auditor General, requires that we report the results of our determination as to whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Sections 10.854(1)(e)2., and 10.855(11).
+Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
 In connection with our audit, we determined that the School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.